 - The phased noise intro and outro for The Right Way to do Everything is his computer's fan.

 - "The Flint Robot has a Perfect Day" uses a processed microphone thump and some Skype call static as a rhythm track.

 - Genre Roulette: His music is a mix of Punk Rock, Post-Punk, Alternative Rock, Noise Pop, Shoegazing, Industrial, Electronic Music, and various other influences combined or alternated.
 Worldbuilder went even further left-field, adding influences from Progressive Rock, Jazz Fusion, and Heavy Metal.

-- Most of his original songs from 2011 were improvised.
+- Most of the music for his original songs from 2011 were improvised.

 - The guitar solos on "Get Out of the House" were recorded one after the other with no planning other than to make them dissonant and disorienting.
 They had to be re-edited to fit the song's tempo, and this is most noticeable in the outro where the solo loses the tempo.